 But despite the many impressive advances the mobile industry has made, the technological architecture of mobile apps creates a few challenges.
 Most notably, apps are not inherently designed with the linkability that we take for granted on the World Wide Web (i.e. the Web is designed to allow any page on any website to link to any other page).

 The absence of Web-style linkability forces users to accept a difficult user experience.
 Meanwhile, marketers promoting apps and other products are constrained by conversion paths filled with unnecessary friction.
 Fortunately, technology known as “deep linking” is beginning to transform the mobile ecosystem by enabling apps to connect via clickable links.

 Currently only 22% of the top 200 apps take advantage of deep linking technology.
-In an effort to create a better mobile experience and to educate app developers and marketers unfamiliar with the concept, we partnered with industry experts URX to co-author a white paper on deep linking.
+In an effort to create a better mobile experience and to educate app developers and marketers unfamiliar with the concept, TUNE partnered with industry experts URX to co-author a white paper on mobile deep linking.